LBHackney-IT/API-Playbook/docs/branching_strategies.md

 ---
-id: branching_strategy
+id: branching_strategies
-title: Branching Strategy
+title: Branching Strategies
 ---

 ** GitHub is used for version control and source code management. **